AlgoMaster Logo

 • 9q8yyk8 covers a still smaller cell.

 Invented by Gustavo Niemeyer in 2008, Geohash became popular because it fits cleanly into existing storage systems.
-A geohash is just a string, so you can store it in a normal column, sort it, prefix-match it, and index it with a B-tree.
+A geohash is just a string, so you can store it in a normal column, sort it, search by prefix, and index it with a B-tree.

 Here is the core idea:

-This hierarchy is why prefix queries work.
-Searching for 9q8yy% means "find points stored in this cell and its descendants."
+This nesting is why prefix queries work.
+Searching for 9q8yy% means "find points stored in this cell and smaller cells inside it."

 2. How Geohash Encoding Works